Frequently Asked Questions (FAQs)

 The surname Yan means "serious."
 The first given name character Ge means "song," or in classical Chinese, also "to sing."
 The second given name character Ling is a type of rare medicinal plant.
 Her name is written in Traditional Chinese Characters as 嚴歌苓.
 In Simplified Chinese Characters, it is written 严歌苓.
 To complicate matters further, the Library of Congress originally listed her under her name in the Wade-Giles Romanization system, so many of her works and copyrights are listed under the name Yen Ko-ling.

 Vietnamese translations of her works use the Vietnamese pronunciation of the Chinese characters in her name; thus she is known in Vietnam as Nghiêm Ca Linh.
 In the translation of her book The Ninth Widow, the publisher misread her third name character and gave her name as Nghiêm Ca Cầm.
 Further, the Koreans use the Korean readings of the Chinese characters and give her name as Yeon Ka-ring, or in Hangul 옌거링.
 In Russian, her name is transliterated as Янь Гэлин.
-And for the sake of completeness, her name characters are pronounced in Cantonese as jim4 go1 ling4 (Jyutping romanization).
+Her name characters are pronounced in Cantonese as jim4 go1 ling4 (Jyutping Romanization) or Yìhm Gō Lìhng (Yale Romanization).
+Her name is written as follows in Hebrew, Farsi, Arabic, Japanese katakana, hiragana and kanji, and in Bulgarian, respectively:

 Who represents Geling Yan?

-Ms. Yan mainly represents herself on Chinese-language book deals.
-For non-Chinese-language book deals, she is represented by the Peony Literary Agency of Hong Kong.
-For film and TV deals her representation is currently in flux.
+Ms. Yan represents herself on Chinese-language book deals.
+For non-Chinese-language book deals, she is represented by Agence Astier-Pécher of Paris.
+For film and TV deals she represents herself.
 Please use the CONTACT form on this website if you wish to contact her about film and TV rights or scriptwriting.

 Is Geling Yan present on social media?